-Brinks Home Security: Other things to consider
+Brinks Home Security review: Other things to consider

 Brinks does not charge you any extra or ask you to sign a new contract if you move home.
 However, you will need to remove and reinstall all the security equipment yourself.
 Just make sure you contact Brinks to let them know you have moved and to begin monitoring your new home.

 Unlike some other providers Brinks Home Security systems work with smartphone apps at no extra cost.
 You can keep adding to it with other smart home devices.
 That means you can add smart flood sensors, fire sensors or even thermostats, garage door openers and lighting.
 If you like tricking-out your home with smart products then Brinks will work very well for you.
 Be aware, however, that costs will stack up the more you add and there may be an increase to your monthly subscription cost too.